lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 streams.start();
 ```

-Apart from the imports and the main definition, this is pretty much all the code
+Apart from the imports and some function definitions, this is pretty much all
-we need for this microservice.
-Pretty marvelous.
+the code we need for a production grade microservice that extracts novels from a
+stream of books.
+Sweet.

+Now let's define TypeStream so we can finally compare the two.

 ## TypeStream